JavaScriptKC/workshop/labs/REPL.md

 # Node REPL

+## Overview

+### Time

+15 minutes

+### Objectives

+- How to start the Node REPL
+- How to execute statements
+- How to interact with Arrays
+- How to interact with Objects
+- How to define functions
+- How to execute multi-line statements
+- How to exit the Node REPL

+## Lab
 To launch the Node REPL open a command prompt or terminal and execute ```node```.

 Evaluate a few simple expressions